helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 - Vote Requirements: veIOT

 ## Summary
-Currently hotspots receive rewards for *Redundant Coverage*.
-This HIP proposes to only reward the *First to Witness* in areas with *Redundant Coverage* when there are greater than *Maximum Witnesses* to a beacon.
+Currently hotspots receive rewards for providing Redundant Coverage where other Hotspots are also rewarded for covering the same are.
+This proposal intends to only reward the *First to Witness* in areas with *Redundant Coverage* when there are greater than *Maximum Witnesses* to a beacon.
 ## Motivation
 - Hotspots that are less than *Minimum Distance* hexes apart are providing *Redundant Coverage*.
 - Disuade people from installing multiple hotspots per location when additional rewards are the motivation.